 Working from home can work well for some people, however, it’s not the best fit for everyone.
 You should consider the positives and negatives before making a decision.
 Without being in an office you could miss social aspects, networking, team culture, great facilities available to help to make your business grow.

-Our new site HUB26 Lawrence House has brought us an additional 22,000 square foot of customisable office spaces, brand new luxury meeting rooms, fantastic new studios, and plenty of free parking spaces so no matter what you require we can create the perfect office space for you.
+Our new site HUB26 Lawrence House has brought us an additional 22,000 square foot of customisable office spaces, brand new luxury meeting rooms, fantastic new studios, and plenty of free parking spaces so no matter what you require we have the perfect office space to rent for you.